Nicéphore Niépce: Marly machine

 In 1807 the imperial government opened a competition for a hydraulic machine to replace the original Marly machine (located in Marly-le-Roi) that delivered water to the Palace of Versailles from the Seine river.
 The machine was built in Bougival in 1684, from where it pumped water a distance of one kilometer and raised it 150 meters.
 The Niépce brothers conceived a new hydrostatic principle for the machine and improved it once more in 1809.
 The machine had undergone changes in many of its parts, including more precise pistons, creating far less resistance.
 They tested it many times, and the result was that with a stream drop of 4 feet 4 inches, it lifted water 11 feet.
 But in December 1809 they got a message that they had waited too long and the Emperor had taken on himself the decision to ask the engineer Périer (1742–1818) to build a steam engine to operate the pumps at Marly.

 Legacy and commemoration

-The lunar crater Niépce is named after him.
+The lunar crater Niépce is named after him, as is the minor planet (3117) Niépce.

 The Niépce Heliograph is on permanent display at the Harry Ransom Center at the University of Texas at Austin.
 The object was located by historians Alison and Helmut Gernsheim in 1952 and sold to the Humanities Research Center (later renamed the Harry Ransom Center) in 1963.

 The Niépce Prize has been awarded annually since 1955 to a professional photographer who has lived and worked in France for over three years.
 It was introduced in honour of Niépce by Albert Plécy of the l'Association Gens d'Images.